 Number of innovative companies

 Eurostat’s Community Innovation Survey (CIS) asks companies what kind of innovation activities they perform.
-The figure below shows that the proportion of innovative companies in Dutch industry, at 60%, is higher than the EU-15 average of 53%.
-Interestingly, Dutch companies are relatively more likely to be involved in technological innovation, i.e. product and/or process innovation.
+The figure below shows that the proportion of innovative companies in Dutch industry, at 50%, is equal to the EU-27 average.

 |Other||Companies engaged solely in product innovation||Companies engaged solely in process innovation||Companies engaged in product and process innovation|

 Innovative capacity according to the Global Competitiveness Index

 Every year the World Economic Forum publishes its Global Competitiveness Index, which scores countries’ competiveness.
 Innovation is one of the twelve ‘pillars’ on which the index is based.
 In 2018 the GCI 4.0 was introduced.
 In the preceding years the Nederlands slowly entered the top ten for the innovation pillar.
 The table below shows the position of the Netherlands for this pillar since the introduction of the GCI 4.0.
 The Netherlands was in 10th position in the 2019 edition.
 The regular ranking has been postponed in 2020 due to the special corona measures of countries.
 In the special 2020 edition, the World Economic Forum shows how recovery from the corona crisis can lead to productive, sustainable and inclusive economic systems.

 Innovative capacity according to the European Innovation Scoreboard

 The European Commission has developed a scoreboard for the innovation performance of European countries.
 The European Innovation Scoreboard (EIS; called the Innovation Union Scoreboard in the period 2011-2015) shows the positions of the EU countries, including the Netherlands, on a summary indicator of the innovation performance of countries.
 The countries are divided into four groups: leading innovators, strong innovators, moderate innovators and modest innovators.
 Till 2015 the Netherlands belonged to a group of strong innovators, became an innovation leader in 2015 and in 2021 the Netherlands belongs to the group of strong innovators and in 2022 they belong to the group of innovation leaders again.
 The Netherlands scores above the EU-27 average on most aspects.

 |Performance of EU menber states' innovation systems in 2022, relative to that of the EU in 2015|